afborchert/fmt/README.md

 conform to std::printf behaviour, the grouping by fmt::printf depends solely on the use of the apostrophe flag, not on the locale.

+## Extensions
+`fmt::printf` allows to print pointers using `%d` or %o` as decimal or octal values, respectively. `%u` allows to print pointers as an unsigned decimal value.

+Output operators for pointers are supported.
+The format `%s` should be used to enforce the use of the output operator.
+Otherwise, formats like `%d`, `%o`, or `%p` cause the pointer value to be printed and the output operator to be ignored.

+In general, `%s` should be prefered for types where an output operator is available.
+There are few exceptions like `std::complex` where formats like `%g` are supported. `fmt::printf` configures all `std::ios_base` formatting flags in these cases but leaves their interpretation to the matching output operator.

 ## License